scientifichackers/zproc/docs/user/state_watching.rst

 You can also provide timeouts while watching the state, using ``timeout`` parameter.

-If an update occurs doesn't happen within the timeout, a ``TimeoutError`` is raised.
+If an update doesn't occur within the timeout, a ``TimeoutError`` is raised.

 ::